chuqingjin/chuqingjin.github.io/_pages/about.md

 * Does Competition Between Experts Improve Information Quality?
 Evidence from the Security Analyst Market

-  * *Competition leads financial analysts to distort their forecasts to differentiate from their peers, but also disciplines their optimism bias.
-The disciplinary effect dominates in the current market, suggesting an overall positive effect of competition.*
+  * *Financial analysts are rewarded for being* ***the most accurate****.
+This leads them to distort their forecasts to differentiate themselves from their peers, but also disciplines their optimism bias.
+The disciplinary effect dominates in the current market while the distortionary effect is still present, resulting in more accurate but more dispersed forecasts across analysts.
+For each security, it is optimal to have moderate competition between the covering analysts to both improve aggregate information and contain the distortionary effect.*

     ![distortion](/images/distortion.png)